 Do you have to be an owner to shop the co-op?

 No. Ownership in the co-op is optional.
 Everyone can shop.
 Anyone can own.
-Co-op owners earn patronage points at all locations: 901 Iowa, the library cafe and KCK.
-Find out more at themerc.coop/ownership.
+Co-op owners earn patronage points at all locations: 901 Iowa, the library cafe and the future KCK store.
+Find out more on our Ownership page.

 Who are the decision-makers?
 Do the member-owners have to vote on this?

 The board of directors, elected by the co-op’s owners, decided to allow the general manager to pursue the project.
 The board has the final say on the binding management agreement, which is still in negotiations.

 To be determined.
 Because this is the UG’s property and construction project, much of the time line depends on them.